Hebron Church, Cemetery, and Academy: Examples of Southern Appalachian culture

 Mrs John Carlan, a daughter of Mrs. Martha Williams Bellamy and a niece of Mrs. James H. Glasure gathered long smooth runners of the wild Japanese running honeysuckle that grew near her home.
 After carefully selecting the runners of uniform size she "skinned" each honeysuckle runner and soaked them in water until they were very soft and pliable.
 Taking these long soft runners, she skillfully wove by hand two round baskets six inches in diameter, two inches in height, finished with a beautiful scallop and a row of double weave.
 On the outside bottom of each basket she fastened a handle of wood that measured one inch wide, three-fourths inch thick and sixty inches long.
 Then she lined the bottom of the baskets with a piece of the best cloth she had.
-She gave these two beautiful baskets to the church to be used in the "taking up" of the collection.
+She gave these two baskets to the church to be used in the "taking up" of the collection.
 The deacons passing from row to row would lift the baskets over the heads of the people, then lower the baskets to a height where each could put money into the basket.
 This custom continued until about 1918 when the handles were removed.
 Those old woven baskets have now been replaced with modern collection plates.

 Hebron had the distinction of having one minister, the Rev. Groves H. Cartledge, serve as pastor for 47 years (1852–1899).
 He was noted for his learning, doctrinal views, eloquence and power.
 The Methodist Church of Liberty at Fort Lamar invited him to preach on the subject of "Baptism".
 His zeal for sound doctrine led him to speak for four hours.
 It was in the summertime and the weather was hot.
 After he had spoken for about three hours he became conscious of the fact that his gutta-percha buttons were melting, and that he was about to be divested of part of his wearing apparel.
 Determined to finish, however, he gathered his trousers together with one hand, confining his gesticulations to the other, and in that attitude finished his sermon.